 The decline of sales of Navajo rugs has been blamed on a decline of quality and the introduction of French Rambouillet sheep.
 While this may have something to do with it, one should not overlook the effects of the Great Depression.
 The only market for Navajo rugs had dried up.
 This, coupled with the changing of ownership at many of the trading posts, resulted in a sharp decline of sales of Navajo rugs.

 During this period of time we see the further development of "Regional" rugs such as the Ganado, Two Grey Hills, Teec Nos Pos etc., and an overall increase in the technical quality of the Navajo rug, at least in later years.
 With the changing of American society after WWII, the market for Navajo rugs changed as well.
 Dependable automobiles, Route 66 and new homes via the GI Bill all changed the demand for the type of Navajo handmade weavings.
 The need then was for high quality but moderately priced Indian arts and cheap curios bought by tourists on travels to the west.
 The rugs had be symmetric and very evenly woven with a bit more boldness in design.
 Quirks in the weave and coloration, and design mistakes were no longer thought of as part of the charm.
 The rugs had to be of a higher technical quality and therefore more exact and "perfect."
 Along with these new parameters, there was also a renewed demand for large size rugs, 6 x 9 and larger, to fit the newly acquired suburban homes.
-Seven by ten rugs woven during this period are not uncommon.
+Rugs measuring were not uncommon during this period.
 There were many rugs woven during the late 50's, 60's and early 70's.

 During the post WWII period, we can also clearly see the concept of Non-regional styles; rugs that cannot be pinpointed to a particular regional area.
 While the idea of regionalism was always somewhat shaky, the economic development of the Navajo and all American people after WWII contributed to the exchanging and evolution of design ideas.
 New roadways, dependable vehicles, telephone all played a role in this evolution.
 Now there are rugs woven in non-traditional designs for display on a wall, not for use on the floor.
 We can also see traditional styles woven in non-traditional places.
 Today a Storm pattern rug might be woven in Ganado, Shiprock, or even Tucson.